50 liters is a collection of stories and tips on how to use water better.

 I am a traveler, storyteller and conservationist.

 On paper, I am a conservation and environmental specialist editor, photo journalist and project manager.
+I also work as communications consultant (get in touch if you want to work with me).

 But, really, I tell stories.